DaoCasino/Whitepaper/Crowdfunding & token distribution.md

 ## Funds management

 Funds raised in ether will be managed by a legal entity.
 Details about legal infrastructure and it’s governance will be published before the crowdfunding campaign starts.
 Purpose of the legal entity will be protocol R&D. As described above, it will hold 10% of all the BET tokens as an unsold asset and an incentive for it to drive the protocol forwards.
 Amongst the activities of the organisation: releasing a standalone client, security audit and whitelisting of the games from independent teams and is able to distribute funds as grants to the independent teams working on different aspects of the system, provide consultancy on usage of decentralised protocols in the context of gambling industry.

+## Intended use of raised funds

+* 60% - Research & Development
+* 20% - Operation
+* 15% - Marketing
+* 5% - Legal

 ## No minimum goal